boazbk/tcs/lec_07_other_models.md

 ![Illustration of the $MAP$, $FILTER$ and $REDUCE$ operations.](../figure/reducemapfilter.png){#reduceetalfig .class width=300px height=300px}

-Together these operations more or less amount to the Lisp/Scheme programming languague.^[In Lisp, the $PAIR$, $HEAD$ and $TAIL$ functions are [traditionally called](https://en.wikipedia.org/wiki/CAR_and_CDR) `cons`, `car` and `cdr`.]
+Together these operations more or less amount to the Lisp/Scheme programming language.^[In Lisp, the $PAIR$, $HEAD$ and $TAIL$ functions are [traditionally called](https://en.wikipedia.org/wiki/CAR_and_CDR) `cons`, `car` and `cdr`.]
 Given that, it is perhaps not surprising that we can simulate NAND++ programs using the $\lambda$-calculus plus these basic elements, hence showing the following theorem:

 > # {.theorem title="Lambda calculus and NAND++" #lambdaturing-thm}
 For every function $F:\{0,1\}^* \rightarrow \{0,1\}^*$, $F$ is computable in the $\lambda$ calculus with the above basic operations if and only if it is computable by a NAND++ program.

 > # {.proof data-ref="lambdaturing-thm"}
+We only sketch the proof.
 The "only if" direction is simple.
 As mentioned above, evaluating $\lambda$ expressions basically amounts to "search and replace".
 It is also a fairly straightforward programming exercise to implement all the above basic operations in an imperative language such as Python or C, and using the same ideas we can do so in NAND<< as well, which we can then transform to a NAND++ program.
 >
 For the "if" direction, we start by showing that for every normal-form NAND++ program $P$, we can compute the next-step function $NEXT_P:\{0,1\}^* \rightarrow \{0,1\}^*$ using the above operations.
 It turns out not to be so hard.